wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

-You start the flow of trace data into Wavefront by instrumenting your application.
+You instrument your application so that trace data from different parts of the stack can become visible to Wavefront.
 Instrumentation enables you to trace a request flow from end to end across multiple distributed services, guided by key metrics from your application.
-By visualizing a request as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the request is spending most of its time, and discover where it might be failing.
+By visualizing a request as a trace that consists of a hierarchy of spans, you can pinpoint where the request is spending most of its time, and discover where it might be failing.

-You instrument each microservice in your application with one or more Wavefront _observability SDKs_.
+You instrument each microservice in your application with one or more Wavefront observability SDKs.
 You choose these SDKs based on:
 * The frameworks (components) you use in the microservice -- for example, Java Dropwizard Jersey
 * The kind of data you want to collect -- metrics, histograms, trace data, or all 3
 * Whether you want to collect out-of-the-box metrics and trace data, custom business metrics and trace data, or both

 This page shows you the fast track to producing out-of-the-box metrics and trace data from the application frameworks you use in your microservices.
-* For an overview of what instrumentation addes to your microservices, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice)
+* For an overview of what instrumentation adds to your microservices, see [A Closer Look at an Instrumented Microservice below](#a-closer-look-at-an-instrumented-microservice)
-* For a general overview of distributed tracing in Wavefront, see [Distributed Tracing Basics](tracing_basics.html).
+* For an overview of distributed tracing in Wavefront, see [Distributed Tracing Basics](tracing_basics.html).

 <!---
 * For information about instrumenting your application to send custom traces and metrics. _[[Link to SDK page for custom tracing and metrics ]]_